Anatomy of a Great Sponsored Review Post: A Guide for Influencers

 Another thing you can do is offer to send the brand a weekly or monthly report on your blog and social post metrics relating to their brand.
 It helps them see how successful you are at promoting your content, and also gives them reason to work with you again.

-The Dealspotr Marketplace tracks these metrics for you, and sends them to the brand.
+The Dealspotr Marketplace tracks these metrics for you, and sends them directly to the brand.

 At Dealspotr, we work with thousands of brands and influencers, helping them collaborate with each other more effectively.
 With the Dealspotr Marketplace, our influencer marketing platform, our goals are aligned with both brands and influencers around driving more sales.
 Subscribe to our newsletter for upcoming guides and advice on growing your business as an influencer.